lorenzofranze/NLP-medical-Q-A/README.md

   * **Sentence Embedding and Cosine Similarity**: compute sentence embeddings for both the question and the retrieved contexts, then evaluate the cosine similarities between them to obtain similarity scores.
 This process allows us to rank the contexts based on their relevance to the question

 The last method indeed yielded the best results, as it effectively maintains the semantic relationships between words.
-This capability enchances the matching process, enabling a more accurate alignment of the question with the context.
+This capability enhances the matching process, enabling a more accurate alignment of the question with the context.
 Using these methods, we were able to obtain sufficiently accurate contexts to associate with the questions.
-However, the effictiveness of this approach is limited by the quaility and reliablity of the external sources we use, as well as the performance of the models employed for document embeddings and the comparison between the documents and the query.
+However, the effectiveness of this approach is limited by the quality and reliablity of the external sources we use, as well as the performance of the models employed for document embeddings and the comparison between the documents and the query.
 Additionally, the computational complexity and time required for retriving and processing the context can also impact the efficiency of the system.
 Despite these limitations, this approach significantly enhances our ability to provide more relevant and contextually accurate answers